San Ysidro, San Diego: 1829–1848: Rancho Tía Juana

-1848–1900: Early U.S. period
+1848–1922: Early U.S. period

 After the 1846 Mexican–American War, Mexico ceded what is now the Southwest U.S. in 1848.
 San Ysidro found itself on an international border.
 The border was marked in the mid-1860s and the first customs building was erected in 1873.
 The border was unfenced until one was built in 1910 from the Pacific Ocean to Otay Mountain.

+1887–1895: Tia Juana City

 San Diego was connected to the U.S. railroad network in 1885, spurring a real estate boom.
 In 1887, real estate firm Hart and Stern developed Tia Juana City on the site of today's Las Americas Premium Outlets, consisting of a single street with a drug store, saloon, hotel and boot shop and some scattered houses beyond.
 Floods washed out buildings in 1891 and 1895; Tia Juana City was not immediately rebuilt and settlers moved to higher ground.

-1900–1920: Little Landers
+1908–1916: Little Landers

 The Little Landers colony was a community founded by William Ellsworth Smythe in 1908 with the motto, "A little land and a living surely is better than desperate struggle and wealth possibly."
 Each member of the community held a plot of land no bigger than they could cultivate themselves, averaging 2 acre each, in order to foster a non-hierarchical social structure.
 Every person had an equal voice in the affairs of the community whose business affairs was conducted by a board of directors voted in by the community.
 All agricultural buying and selling was pooled on a cooperative basis.
 Members agreed to forfeit their land should they leave the community.

 The city levied a commission on the sale of land which funded public improvements such as a library, park, irrigation systems, and a clubhouse.
 They maintained a retail market in San Diego where harvested produce was sold.
 In addition to growing vegetables, the community raised and marketed ducks, rabbits, and goats.

 The Little Landers community is known as one of the nation's first communes.
 It lasted until a major flood wiped out its farms in 1916.
 The George Belcher homestead is the oldest surviving building in San Ysidro.

-George Smythe named the new settlement San Ysidro.
+George Smythe named the new settlement San Ysidro, the archaic spelling of Saint Isidore the Laborer's name in Spanish (San Isidro).